New York Spinal Injury Lawyers

 Posterior cord syndrome occurs when an individual suffers an injury to the back of the spinal cord.
 Poor movement and muscle control are often caused by posterior cord syndrome.

 Central cord syndrome arises when the spinal cord’s cervical section suffers injury during an accident.
-An injured victim with central cord syndrome may have the ability to move their legs but not their arms.
+An injured victim with central cord syndrome may be able to move their legs but not their arms.

-Anterior cord syndrome occurs when an individual suffers injury to the front 2/3 of the spinal cord.
+Anterior cord syndrome occurs when an individual injures the front 2/3 of the spinal cord.
 Symptoms that may arise with anterior cord syndrome include a lack of sensation below the injury site, hypotension, neurogenic bladder or bowel, and sexual dysfunction.

 The spinal cord is divided into distinct sections.
 These five sections are denoted by the terms coccygeal, sacral, lumbar, thoracic, and cervical.
 The five terms correspond to the tailbone, pelvis, lower back, chest, and neck.
-Injuries at these different sections of the spinal cord may produce unique types of paralysis.
+Injuries at these different spinal cord sections may produce unique types of paralysis.

 Complete spinal injuries can cause severe forms of paralysis.
 Paraplegia denotes a loss of movement and sensation in the legs.
-Spinal injuries in the sacral, thoracic, and lumbar sections of the spine cause paraplegia.
+Injuries in the sacral, thoracic, and lumbar spine sections cause paraplegia.
 Quadriplegia, or Tetraplegia, is the loss of movement in all four extremities.
 A complete spinal injury in the cervical spine causes quadriplegia.

-Individuals who suffer spinal injuries may also experience lumbar disc herniations and cervical disc herniations.
+Individuals with spinal injuries may also experience lumbar and cervical disc herniations.

 Spinal Injuries and Their Effect on a Person’s Life

 Spinal injuries affect every part of an injured person’s life.
-An individual who suffers a severe spinal injury may be unable to participate in any hobbies or interests that gave their life meaning.
+An individual with a severe injury may be unable to participate in any hobbies or interests that gave their life meaning.
 A spinal injury can end a person’s career and deprive them of a source of income, meaning, and pride in their life.

 Actions and behaviors an injured victim formerly performed almost unconsciously, and might have taken for granted, can be impossible to perform after a significant spinal injury.
-Depression, anxiety, and other psychological symptoms may arise in someone who suffers a severe spinal injury.
-An injured person’s relationships with family and friends may deteriorate if their accident-related depression is left untreated.
+Depression, anxiety, and other psychological symptoms may arise in someone with a severe spinal injury.
+An injured person’s relationships with family and friends may deteriorate if their accident-related depression is untreated.

 Life expectancy also may decrease after an individual suffers a spinal injury.
-Those with significant spinal injuries may have loss of sensory control, depression, impaired digestion, and difficulty breathing.
+Those with significant injuries may lose sensory control, depression, impaired digestion, and difficulty breathing.

 The toll a spinal injury takes on an individual’s life is unknowable.
-Courts attempt to calculate amounts of compensation that will make the victim “whole” after they were injured by the negligent actions of another party.
-No exact dollar amount can be placed on the experiences and opportunities someone loses after suffering a spinal injury.
+Courts attempt to calculate amounts of compensation that will make the victim “whole” after the negligent actions of another party injured them.
+No exact dollar amount can be placed on the experiences and opportunities someone loses after a spinal injury.

 A younger spinal injury victim may never have the chance to procreate and experience the joy of raising children.
-Older spinal injury victims may experience rapidly deteriorating health due to their lack of mobility.
+Older victims may experience rapidly deteriorating health due to their lack of mobility.

 Retaining a personal injury lawyer will help an injured victim pursue compensation for medical equipment, psychological treatment, vocational training, and home nursing care.
 Do not let the expenses associated with a spinal cord injury cause you to file for bankruptcy.
 Contact Harris Keenan & Goldfarb today for a free case evaluation.